gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

   NewMigrationBox                                                 181
 ```

+So the duration is ~180 ms.

 ## Establishing a baseline

 When doing some (light) optimization work, it is crucial to establish a baseline.
 What is the ideal time?
 How much do we differ from this time?
 And to establish this baseline, it is very important to understand what kind of work we are doing:

-- Are we doing any I/O at all?
+- Are we doing any I/O at all or is the workload purely in-memory?
-- Are we doing purely in-memory work?
+- How much works is there?
+How many items are we handling?
+Is it a few, a few thousands, millions?

-So let's see what the baseline is to simply find all the SQL files:
+So let's see what the baseline is when simply finding all the SQL files on disk:

 ```sh
 hyperfine --shell=none --warmup=5 "find ./persistence/sql/migrations -name '*.sql' -type f"